 Your 20s and 30s are prime years for investing and reaping the long-term benefits of compounding growth.
 But not everyone can seize this opportunity, and a lot of whether you can or cannot comes down to where you live.

-In some cities, good jobs for millennials are scarce.
+In some cities, the job market is weak, meaning good jobs for millennials are scarce.
 In others, those jobs come with massive housing bills that make it harder to save.

 Grow looked at data from America's 100 largest metropolitan areas to find the top 10 metros where millennials are best positioned to earn above-average salaries, pay down debt and buy homes.

-Des Moines, Iowa, takes the top spot.
-It's easy to see why: Median one-bedroom rents ($900) and median home list prices ($239,500) in Des Moines are, respectively, 50% and 20% lower than nationwide figures.
-Millennials there are 46% more likely to own homes than their peers across the country, while millennial median household income in Des Moines is $78,200, or 17% higher.
+The metro area of Des Moines, Iowa, takes the top spot.
+It's easy to see why it could be an appealing place to live and work.
+Median one-bedroom rents ($900) and median home list prices ($239,500) in Des Moines are, respectively, 50% and 20% lower than nationwide figures.
+The housing market is more accessible to young buyers than average, too: Millennials there are 46% more likely to own homes than their peers across the country, while millennial median household income in Des Moines is $78,200, or 17% higher.

 Overall, in these top 10 cities, people aged 22-38 enjoy a mix of strong pay and ample job opportunities, as well as reasonable rent.
 On average, compared to millennials nationwide, younger workers in these places earn 18% more and are 25% more likely to own homes.